iredmail/docs/en_US/faq/backup.restore.md

 You can simply restore plain SQL files backed up by above backup scripts.

-> __WARNING: Do not restore database `mysql` on a new iRedMail server.__
->
 > If you're restoring on a __NEW__ iRedMail server, do *NOT*
-> restore database `mysql` exported from old server, it contains SQL usernames
+> restore the database which is named `mysql` exported from old server, it
-> and passwords used in many components (e.g. Postfix, Dovecot, Roundcube
+> contains SQL usernames and passwords used in many components (e.g. Postfix,
-> webmail) on old server.
-New iRedMail server already has the same SQL accounts
+> Dovecot, Roundcube webmail) on old server.
+New iRedMail server already has
-> with different passwords, so please do not restore `mysql` database,
+> the same SQL accounts with different passwords, so please do not restore
-> otherwise almost all services won't work due to incorrect SQL credentials.
+> `mysql` database, otherwise almost all services won't work due to incorrect
+> SQL credentials.

 ### How to restore LDAP backup